Dr. Annalena Dehé & Dr. med. Lukas Dehé

 Mosquito nets

-This accessory for cribs and strollers even provides an additional darkening effect.
+This aid for cribs and strollers even provides an additional darkening effect.

 We wish you a summer without insect bites!

-Our medical experts take great care to formulate medical content accurately and understandably.
+Our medical experts take the utmost care to formulate medical content correctly and clearly.
 This article is for informational purposes and does not replace medical advice.
 This article also does not claim to be complete.
 In a medical emergency, please call 112.